PipedreamHQ/pipedream/docs/docs/quickstart/end-workflow-early/README.md

 ![image-20210522192422418](./image-20210522192422418.png)

-Next, **Deploy** your workflow and load the endpoint URL in your browser.
+Next, **Deploy** your workflow and load the endpoint URL in your browser to trigger your workflow.
 While 2 events will still appear in the event list, you'll see that one of them indicates that `$end()` was invoked along with the reason we defined.
 Additionally, no steps after `steps.filter_favicon_requests` were executed.

 ![image-20210522192712379](./image-20210522192712379.png)